shimaore/black-metal/call.coffee.md

         id = @key

 This is similar to what we do with `place-call` but we're calling the other way around.
-The `estination` consists of the reference, and we're creating a brand new call which emulates a call from the endpoint.
+We're creating a brand new call which emulates a call from the endpoint.

-        reference = destination
+        reference = @get_reference()
+        unless reference?
+          debug.dev 'originate_external: Error: missing reference', @key
+          await @transition 'miss'
+          return null

         my_reference = new @Reference reference
         destination = await my_reference.get_destination()